mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

 ```

 The minimum set of router options that must be given in the configuration are are server-id and master-id, default values may be used for all other options.

+## Examples

+The [Replication Proxy](../Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md) tutorial will show you how to configure and administrate a binlogrouter installation.